ypereirareis/vagrant-elasticsearch-cluster/README.md

 9.TODO
 --

-* Adding data to test/execute queries (fuzzy, percolation, aggregations,...)
-* Adding extra plugins or applications (redis, logstash, kibana, ...)
+* Adding extra plugins or applications (elasticsearch-mapper-attachments, redis, logstash, kibana, ...)
 * Adding some configurations to illustrate split brain, unicast discovery, load balancing, snapshots,...
 * Sharing log configuration file just like elasticsearch.yml
-* Add a bash command to stop a specific node in the cluster
-* Add a bash command to add a new node in the cluster
-* Add a bash command to restart a specicif node
 * Add something to simulate a network failure to see what happens with nodes and cluster state
 * Add multiple nodes on the same VM to illustrate Rack configuration (shards/replicas on different "physical/virtual" machine)
 * Add existing contributors rivers (twitter, wikipédia, rss, ...)